-Action Timefra me Actors/key partners Performance indicator Baseline Related actions 3.1.7.
-Work with relevant Government Departments and stakeholders to include biodiversity and ecosystem services in relevant courses in primary, secondary and tertiary level education SEC, Academia and Research Institutions, DAH, Dept. Education, An Taisce 1.
-Quantify inclusion of One of the six themes of the Green- Schools Ireland Green Flag Awards is biodiversity.
-Bord na Móna has a primary schools education programme called Eco- Rangers.
-BurrenBeo Trust runs Ecobeo which is a programme for primary- level in the Burren.
-Irish Peatland Conservation Council (IPCC) runs educational school tours, visits and field studies; teacher training; workshops as well as publishing a variety of educational resources on their website.
+Target 3.1: Enhanced appreciation of the value of biodiversity and ecosystem services amongst policy makers, stakeholders, local communities and the general public Timeframe Actors/key partners Performance indicator Baseline Related actions 3 1 7 Work with relevant SEC, 1.
+Quantify inclusion of One of the six themes of the Green-Academia and Research biodiversity and Government Departments and Schools Ireland Green Flag Awards is stakeholders to include biodiversity ecosystem services in Institutions, DAH, biodiversity. and ecosystem services in relevant Dept. Education, An primary and secondary courses in primary, secondary and Bord na Móna has a primary schools Taisce curriculum tertiary level education 2 Number of students education programme called Ecotaking science or biology Rangers.
+BurrenBeo Trust runs Ecobeo for Junior and Leaving which is a programme for primary-Certificates, respectively level in the Burren Irish Peatland 3.
+Number of students Conservation Council (IPCC) runs studying biodiversity educational school tours, visits and field studies; teacher training; related topics at the tertiary level workshops as well as publishing a variety of educational resources on their website.
 IFI runs 'Something Fishy' - an educational programme aimed at Primary school pupils delivered to over 100 schools each year in collaboration with Blackrock and Monaghan Education Centers.
-A number of National Parks have education programmes delivered to thousands of school children each year and the EPA have developed a suite of education programmes including a Leaving Certificate Geography multi- media pack.
+A number of National Parks have education programmes delivered to thousands of school children each year and the EPA have developed a suite of education programmes including a Leaving Certificate Geography multimedia pack.
 The Heritage in Schools Scheme provides a panel of 175 heritage specialists to visit primary schools throughout the country.
 3.1.8.
-Develop and implement a communications campaign in support 2020 DAH, NBDC 1.
-Number of media mentions for launch, The United Nations has proclaimed May 22 The International Day for
+Develop and implement a 2020 1 Number of media DAH, NBDC The United Nations has proclaimed May 22 The International Day for communications campaign in support mentions for launch,